Art Exhibition

 Darryl Nantais

-Darryl was born in Cambridgeshire in 1955.
-As a child he began painting landscapes from the banks of the Little and Great Ouse.
+As a child Darryl began painting landscapes from the banks of the Little and Great Ouse.
 When he was twelve he moved to the Norfolk coast and turned his attention to “exciting dramatic skies”.
+After leaving home and touring England with his sketchbook, he settled in Norwich where he studied the past Norfolk Masters.
+Darryl’s oil paintings continue to reflect his great enthusiasm for everything that he sees.

 Maureen Williams

-Friends of the River Granta (FROG) - Jenifer Copley May
+Friends of the River Granta (FROG)

-Linton Swifts
+Linton Swifts Project